tuo/tuo.github.io/midlife crisis as programmer and AI.md

 ## Summary

 A crisis, on the other hand, could leads me to have doubts, and evokes a multitude of  questions about myself and be a great guide.
-I found that if I dont' reject negative feelings nor try to hold on to positive feelings, I'm in a better position to recieve the subtle messages universe channels.  as 贺拉斯 暴风雨, not only I rest well instorm, but also I'm not cling to  the sunshine in sunny days.
-To let it go is not to reject but embrace.
-I mean tt is always there, and it is just that I rejected the inner child and closed off the inner light, either voluntarily or involuntarily, for a long time.
-Life is more about art and the subconscious than just being a logical/rational calculator and conscious.
+I found that if I dont' reject negative feelings nor try to hold on to positive feelings, I'm in a better position to recieve the subtle messages universe whispers.  as 贺拉斯 暴风雨, not only I rest well instorm, but also I'm not cling to  the sunshine in sunny days.
+I mean it is always there, and it is just that I rejected the inner child and closed off the inner light, either voluntarily or involuntarily, and turn to seek from outside, for a long time.
+Now I feel that life is more about art and the subconscious than just being a logical/rational calculator and conscious.
 Still, it doesn't need to be mystic, abstract, regional, and spiritual; just something I could access in my ordinary daily routines, nothing special.

 We are all still children inside our hearts, aren't we?
 Life is a play.